From some times now, we have C compilers for 68K modified to output Genesis rom.

 But this command will produce an error if you try to build your makefile make: /bin/sh: Command not found

-What is /bin/sh ?!! sh.exe is the default shell gcc is looking for.
+What is /bin/sh ?!! sh.exe is the default shell make is looking for.

-Ok now, if your makefile successfully produce your rom with its linked rom.wch, launch Gens Kmod 0.7b+
+Ok now, if your makefile successfully produce a rom.bin and its linked rom.wch, launch Gens Kmod 0.7b+

 Be sure "Auto load watchers & structures" is selected in Options>Debug...